TANGO-Project/placer/README.md

 >java -jar Placer.jar --help
 placer alpha4
 Usage: placer [options]

-  -i, --in <file>   'in' is the JSon file representing the placement problem -o, --out <file>  'out' is the file where the JSon representing the placements will be stored --verbose         prints some verbosities
+  -i, --in <file>          'in' is the JSon file representing the placement problem -o, --out <file>         'out' is the file where the JSon representing the placements will be stored -d, --discrepancy <value>
-  --license         prints license and stops
+                           'd' the maximal discrepancy to use during the search must be >=0 , lower is faster but incomplete, use 20 for instance (5 if in a hurry). default is 20
-  --help            prints this usage text
+  --verbose                prints some verbosities --license                prints license and stops --help                   prints this usage text
 ```

 another example of usage: